Rotendahl/bolius-comfortScore-app/README.md

+## Local Bolius information

+Two hidden files, .env.local and .env.production, are included in this repo.

+**Important: Do NOT put information that should not be accessible on Github in these files.
+They are here to provide you with an easy setup when you pull the repo for the first time and want to work on the app.**

+If you need to add secret or private information in the files please create a placeholder setting and save it with a safe setting.
+Then inform your colleagues how to use it with secret settings.

+The files include a setting for the local assets directory which should always be set to "." for local development unless you are hosting the files away from the root folder on a local webserver.
+In production you should always set the directory to the path where this app is found.

+## React - official readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>